 There are also the practical logistics of lockdown to consider because money and space aren’t the whole story.
 Indeed, I know people on better incomes than me (mine is enough but is still modest) and who have larger houses than I do.
 But in some ways, my lack of family and childcare responsibilities gives me the edge***.

 Whilst this sad fact has its own emotional struggles, it allows me to work more consistently than others.
-I can work when I want without having to worry about sharing workspace or taking care of children.
+I can work when I want without having to worry about sharing my workspace or taking care of children.
 I don’t have to schedule meetings and deadlines around other responsibilities, and I can easily work a standard working week.

 Not only that, but I have a dedicated shopper and errand-runner.
 That means that I can stay safe and not worry about my food supply.
-I also have the funds to pay for grocery deliveries and to have specialty deliveries for some of my favourite luxury foods.
+I also have the funds to pay for grocery deliveries and to have speciality deliveries for some of my favourite luxury foods.

 It’s all great to have the funds, the space, and the logistics in place to help me through.
 But I have something else in my lockdown armoury: I have experience!